 Probate Houses / Inherited Houses & Properties

-So you’ve inherited a house through probate.
+So you’ve inherited a house and gone through probate.
 Now what?

-We understand that it is a difficult and stressful time when you are dealing with the loss of a loved one.
-While dealing with the emotions of the situation, there are a lot of legal affairs and probate issues that have to be taken care of.
+We understand it is a difficult and stressful time when you are dealing with the loss of a loved one.
+While dealing with the emotions of the situation, there are a lot of legal and probate issues to take care of.
 All of these things can make the thought of dealing with an inherited house seem overwhelming.
-Here we will try to provide as much information as possible to help make the situation a little easier to think about.
+Here, we will provide as much information as possible to help make the situation a little easier to think about.

 Several of the most common options and things to consider are:

-1. Move into the house and make it your primary residence – Depending on your current living situation, this may be a great option.
-Oftentimes, though, the memories and emotions that come along with this can make living in your loved one’s house a difficult solution.
+1. Move into the house and make it your primary residence.
+Depending on your current living situation, this may be a great option.
+Oftentimes, though, the memories and emotions can make living in your loved one’s house a difficult solution.
 Also, inherited homes are often outdated and may be in need of repair to really live in the house and bring it up to the standard that you would desire.

-2. Rent the inherited house and become a landlord – If you already own a house, and this inheritance is a 2nd home, then becoming a landlord can be another great option for you.
+2. Rent the inherited house and become a landlord.
+If you already own a house, and this inheritance is a 2nd home, then becoming a landlord can be another great option for you.
 The passive income stream and tax benefits from real estate can be a great supplement to your income.
-However, many people hate the thought of being a landlord, managing tenants, dealing with any damages/repairs to a house that may still have sentimental value for you.
+However, many people hate the thought of being a landlord.
+Managing tenants and dealing with damages/repairs to a house that may still have sentimental value for you can be tough.
 This can create added stress, at a time when stress and emotions are already high enough.

-Greg and Eneida buy houses in probate in the Tampa Bay, FL area.
+Greg buys houses in probate in the Tampa Bay, FL area.
 We work with any heirs to determine how we can help you in this difficult time, as each situation is different, and each heir may be looking for something different to close this matter and move on with their life.
-If you want to sell your house fast, we can certainly do that.
+If you want to sell your house fast, we can certainly help you do that.
 We buy the house, regardless of condition – you don’t have to worry about cleaning anything out, fixing anything up, just collect your money and you can move on quickly and easily.

 Maybe you are hesitant to move on so fast, but you know that you aren’t going to move into the house, and you don’t want to be a landlord.
 Now what?
 This is where selling the house with terms (also called owner financing, seller financing or holding the note) could be a great option.
 This works best if the house is paid off or has significant equity.